CODeRUS/GyverLampCpp/README.md

 ## New features:

 - Clock effects
-- Spectrometer effect (requires microphone module or aux)
+- Spectrometer effect (requires microphone module or aux, should be uncommented in EffectsManager.cpp and added to effects.json)
 - React wifi manager self-coded component
 - React web with controls self-coded component.
 No need to install client applications
 - Firmware update page, allowing to upload firmware bin, spiffs bin or settings json
 - MQTT for Home Assistant integration
 - Sonoff Basic relay and led are bound to led state
+- DMX input via e131 and Art-Net protocols

 ## Missing features from original project